getsentry/craft/README.md

   Get your personal GitHub API token here: https://github.com/settings/tokens

-  The token only needs "repo" scope.
+  The token only needs "repo" scope ("repo:status" and "public_repo" subscopes, to be even more precise).

 - `ZEUS_API_TOKEN`